albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 Invoke the getClass(): class demo.App
 ```

 Different to what one may have expected, these print a different value.
-When invoking the `getClass()` from within the lambda function, this
+When invoking the `getClass()` from within the lambda function, we are invoking the `App`'s version of the `getClass()` method.
+The Java compiler binds the `getClass()` invocation to the `App` class's `getClass()` method.
+When we invoke the `getClass()` through the variable name, we will then obtain the lambda's class.

+Now, consider the following version of a similar application, only this time using an inner anonymous class.

 ```java
 package demo;